Sample size and power calculations for causal inference of observational studies: Introduction

 \section{Introduction}

 Randomized controlled trials are the gold standard for causal inference.
 Designing randomized trials requires sample size and power calculations, in which investigators pre-specify a target estimand---typically the effect size of a treatment---and characteristics of the sample of the intended study.
-Then the goal is to determine the minimal sample size needed to achieve the statistical power ($1-\beta$), given a type I error rate ($\alpha$) level, in testing the treatment effect estimated by a specific method based on a sample that satisfies these characteristics, or conversely, to determine the power in detecting a treatment effect at the $\alpha$ level given a fixed sample size.
-Sample size and power calculations are the two sides of the same coin and we will use them interchangeably henceforth.
+The goal is to determine the minimal sample size needed to achieve the statistical power ($\beta$), given a type I error rate ($\alpha$) level, to test the treatment effect estimated by a specific method based on a sample that satisfies these characteristics, or conversely, to determine the power to detect a treatment effect at the $\alpha$ level given a fixed sample size.
+Sample size and power calculations are the two sides of the same coin, and we will use them interchangeably henceforth.
 Power calculation is conducted in the design stage of a study, prior to data collection.
-Thus, individual data are usually unavailable; investigators at best have some summary information of previous similar studies, e.g. mean and variances of covariates and outcomes by treatment arm.
-Analysts must rely on limited summary information of the intended study to recover the full data structure.
-The power calculation for randomized trials with treatment at one time has been well established and is routinely performed \citep{chow2017sample,branson2024power}.
+Thus, individual data are usually unavailable; investigators at best have some summary information from previous similar studies, e.g. effect sizes.
+Analysts must rely on this limited summary information to approximate the full data structure.
+The power calculation for randomized trials is largely simplified due to randomization and has been well established \citep{chow2017sample,branson2024power}.